 Why choose this program?

-Admission into nursing programs is highly competitive and is weighed on a number of factors including the quality of the prerequisite courses that an applicant has taken.
+Admission into the pre-nursing program is highly competitive and is weighed on a number of factors including the quality of the prerequisite courses that an applicant has taken.
 The courses included in this curriculum have been approved by faculty of the Georgia Baptist College of Nursing of Mercer University.

 Does this program guarantee admission into a Nursing program?